 We may earn money or products from the companies mentioned in this post.

 Visiting Lisbon with kids can be both fun and exhausting.
 The capital city of Portugal is beautiful and lively.
 History and culture mix uniquely with modern street art and a youthful vibe.
-Lisbon is also a city of hills.
+But Lisbon is also a city of hills.
 Its narrow, steep streets add to the character of the city but present their own challenges if visiting Lisbon with young children or elderly adults on a multi-generational trip.

 What to know about visiting Lisbon with kids

 Children will love Lisbon.
 It is a unique and fun place to visit.
 Colorful street art and stunning tiled buildings give kids and adults alike a visual element to keep them engaged even when just roaming the streets.
 There are a lot of great things to do in Lisbon for kids.
 From castles to aquariums, there is plenty to keep children entertained while also making for a fun trip for adults.
 Many people searching for what to do in Lisbon will be pleasantly surprised by how much this city has to offer.

 Our personal experience in Lisbon